 When could we start seeing changes?The FCC hopes changes will take place within the next five years, but that doesn't factor in opposition to the plan, expected to be significant.
 "Each bullet point [of the plan]," says analyst Craig Moffett in an interview with The New York Times, "will trigger its own tortuous battle."

 The most fervent objections come from television broadcasters, who'd be required to "voluntarily" donate 500 MHz of their unused wireless bandwidth to the federal government, which would, in turn, sell the "spectrums" to the highest telecom bidder and give the TV stations a percentage.
 Broadcasters say this plan compromises their own expansion potential.

-No. Many in Washington and elsewhere are raising the specter of government Internet regulation.
+Is it just TV broadcasters who don't like it?No. Many in Washington and elsewhere are raising the specter of government Internet regulation.
 "Say goodbye to an open, flexible, consumer-driven Internet," says an anonymous blogger at RedCounty.com, and "say hello to a big-government, regulated, censored behemoth."